GuiPimenta-Dev/lambda-forge-docs/docs/page5.md

     "base_url": "https://8kwcovaj0f.execute-api.us-east-2.amazonaws.com/staging"
 ```

-With this setup, your integration tests are now aligned with the staging environment, facilitating a smoother and more reliable testing phase.
+With this setup, your integration tests are now aligned with the staging environment, facilitating a smoother and reliable testing phase.

-Finally, commit your changes and push the updated code to GitHub once again.
-Following these adjustments, the pipeline should successfully complete its run.
+**Finally, commit your changes and push the updated code to GitHub once again.** Following these adjustments, the pipeline should successfully complete its run.

 ## Production Environment